OlivierLeBozec/viewts/README.md

 ![alt text](https://github.com/OlivierLeBozec/tstools/blob/master/screenshots/ptspcr.png)

-## compile
+## Compile
 Github action is configure to test and compile this project.

-Check file .github/workflows/main.yml to see how to compile.
+Check file .github/workflows/main.yml to see how to compile

 This project contains viewts and tstool.
 They can be compile separatly. tstool is a "subproject" of viewts.
 Unfortunatly for tstool I had to include googletest code in this project cause download of tag 1.8.1 failed.

 ## How to Contribute